 P32 than in those exposed to the treatment P16 (P<0.05), while the water exchange did not cause significant effects on the SGR (P>0.05).
-Also, the FCR in the treatment P32 was significantly lower compared with the treatment P16 (P<0.05).
-The survival rate did not significantly differ among the treatments (P>0.05).
-In terms of survival rate, there was no significant difference between treatments.
+Also, (17): FCR in the treatment P32 was significantly lower compared with the treatment P16 (P<0.05).
+The survival rate, there was no significant difference between treatments.

 Discussion.
 Water quality parameters widely affect aquaculture.
 Table 1 shows that all the chemical water quality parameters are in line with to the P. hypophthalmus growth requirements.
-The condition of the ponds in this study is the same as in the semiintensive pond for P. hypophthalmus cultivation, whose water quality parameters are as follows: pH of 6.8 to 7.4, total ammonia of 0 to 5 mg L-1 and DO of 2 to 6 mg L-1 (Abedin et al 2017).
+The condition of the ponds in this study is the same as in the semi-intensive pond for P. hypophthalmus cultivation, whose water quality parameters are as follows: pH of 6.8 to 7.4, total ammonia of 0 to 5 mg L-1 and DO of 2 to 6 mg L-1 (Abedin et al 2017).
 The recirculation system in cultivation system of Pangasius hypothalamus produced an optimal water quality, with a decreased ammonia concentration (Zidni et al 2017).
 Bacillariophyceae or diatoms are microalgae containing carotenoid pigments like diadinoxanthin and diatoxanthin (Kaas et al 2017).

 Table 2 shows that the treatment P32 resulted in a higher protein content and in a lower fat content of the fish meat, compared to the treatment P16.
 Tešić et al (2014) tested different fish meals, with no significant influence on the trout meat chemical composition, except for the fat content, which was significantly higher.
-Fish were fed with a combined meal consisting of 75% fish food pellets and 25% sardine, then it was fed with a mixture containing 30% fish meal, 35% soybean meal, 30% sardines, 5% fish oil and eventually it was fed with standard complete pellet feed.
-Additionally, Ragaza et al (2015) reported that fish fed diets supplemented with seaweed Eucheuma denticulatum exhibited higher fatty acid accumulation in dorsal muscle when compared with those of fish fed fishmeal-soy protein.
+Fish were with a combined meal consisting of 75% fish food pellets and 25% sardine, then it was fed with a mixture containing 30% fish meal, 35% soybean meal, 30% sardines, 5% fish oil and eventually it was fed with standard complete pellet feed.
+Additionally, Ragaza et al (2015) reported at fish fed diets supplemented with seaweed Eucheuma denticulatum exhibited higher fatty acid accumulation in dorsal muscle when compared with those of fish fed fishmeal-soy protein.
 The carcass ratio reached the highest quantity for the treatment P32 and W100; conversely, the lowest one was found for the treatment P16, in combination with either of the two treatments W0 or W100.
 This suggests that the protein content predominantly contributes to the carcass ratio.